Carnival Cruise Line Additional Prohibited Items, Exemptions and Other Considerations

 - Medical gas bottles/oxygen cylinders are allowed in connection with a certified medical condition but cannot be packed in baggage.
 Oxygen cylinders must be delivered to Guest Services and stored in a designated safe area.

 - If you use a CPAP machine, please note you will need to pack your machine with your carry-on luggage.
-Should you wish to bring your own distilled water with you to use with your CPAP machine, it must be hand carried along with your CPAP machine.
-For your convenience, distilled water is sold on board for $3.00 USD per gallon by contacting Room Service.
+For your convenience, Carnival carries distilled water which can be purchased either pre-cruise or once on board.
+For pre-purchase, please contact our Fun Shops department at 1-800-522-7648 Ext.
+70039 Monday-Sunday from 8:00am-10:00pm ET.
+For purchase on board, please contact Room Service.
+Should you wish to bring your own distilled water with you, it must be hand carried along with your CPAP machine.

 - Coolers: Small, personal-sized coolers no larger than 12” x 12” x 12” for the purpose of housing small quantities of non-alcoholic beverages and/or medications are permitted as carry-on luggage.

 - Live Animals: Only qualified service animals once approved by Guest Access Services at time of booking.